jelastic-jps/glassfish/README.md

 'Install' button.

 Finally, you just have to wait Jelastic create the environment for you.
-To access Glassfish control panel, you need to get the URL of the DAS container, and type the following in your web browser location bar:
+To access GlassFish control panel, you need to get the URL of the DAS container, and type the following in your web browser location bar:

 - https://[DAS container URL]:4848